theebank/3DScatterPlotNextTS/README.md

     - run "npm install --save @react-three/fiber @react-three/drei”
     - Import component from 'pages/components/Graph/Graph.tsx' and then place it wherever desired
     - One Prop: points 2d array of type any[][].
-    - Requires data be passed in order and format as found in 'pages/components/Graph/CoordinateFormat.png' but in array format.
-Ex: 2A9 = [2,'A',9] if the level is the top(T) pass as 'T'

 ## Styling the component:
     - All CSS is located in 'pages/components/Graph/Graph.module.css'